CYohn/SchedulingDesktopApplication_CharityYohn_QAM2/README.txt

 click off of the box and the table will populate with all appointments for the customer.

 Location of Lambdas:
-Every controller uses lambdas in the initialize method as active change listeners to show or hide various warning labels.
-You will find a lambda in the schedule controller in the loadCurrentWeek() method. this lambda is part of a stream which filters appointments by the current number of the week of the year.
+ You will find a lambda in the schedule controller in the loadCurrentWeek() method.
+This lambda is part of a stream which filters appointments by the current number of the week of the year.
 Finally, you will find another lambda on the reports controller in the appointmentsCount().
 This lambda is also part of a stream used to filter and count the number of appointments by month, type, and the combination of month and type.